swat-sccs/Sharples-Chrome-Extension/README.md

 Things to add in the next versions:
  - Menus of the week/day after
+    - Show menu of tomorrow (highlighted or bolded) after dinner of today
+ - Fix spaced commas when tags are disabled
  - Add filters for dietary restrictions and allergies
- - Sort individual menu items, prioritizing proteins
- - Transition to a new .js framework
+ - Transition to a new .js framework...?
+(Update 2.0)